Cheddar Biscuits in a basket covered with a white and grey towel (with logo overlay)

 Preparation

-In a large mixing bowl, combine the Bisquick, milk, and cheese until a soft dough forms.
-Make sure that all of the dry Bisquick is absorbed into the dough.
+In a large bowl, combine the Bisquick, milk, and cheese until a soft dough forms.
+Make sure that all of the dry ingredients are absorbed into the biscuit dough.

 Stainless steel bowl of cheddar biscuit mixture with a wooden spoon next to stainless steel bowls of melted butter, parsley, and garlic powder all on a wooden surface

-Drop the dough by spoonfuls onto your heated baking stone or an ungreased baking sheet.
+Drop the dough by spoonfuls onto your heated baking stone or the prepared baking sheet.

 Raw cheddar biscuit dough on a baking stone on a wooden surface

 Bake for 10-15 minutes, until the biscuits are golden brown on the top.
-Meanwhile, melt the butter and stir in the garlic powder.
+Meanwhile, melt the butter in a small bowl and stir in the garlic powder.
 Brush the butter over the warm biscuits.

 Baked cheddar biscuits brushed with melted butter on a baking stone next to a stainless steel bowl of crushed parsley all on a wooden surface